richardp6889/sep11-freedom-project/tool/learning-log.md

 10/28/24
 Trying to understand what the tutorial did.
 Breaking down on what each line and value given did to the interaction.

+11/04/2024
+This week while on slack one of the members mentioned that it was best to move everything over to replit and that is exactly what I did and I don't know exactly if I was suppose to import the repl from github or creat the php server template and carry over the file from my IDE.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc